Battle of Plataea: Casualties

-The Greek casualties at Plataea were 652 according to Herodotus, 1360 according to Plutarch and 10,000 according to Diodorus.
+The Greek casualties at Plataea were 652 according to Herodotus, 1,360 according to Plutarch and 10,000 according to Diodorus.
 Konecny notes that the second estimate indicated a casualty rate of 4% for the Greeks.
 Herodotus probably could not estimate the total casualties among the Spartan perioikoi.
 He had also estimated that there were a total of 52 Athenian casualties.
 The Greek writer Cleidemus had posited that Herodotus had come across a memorial to the casualties incurred by the phyle (tribe) of Aiantis, and assumed these were the total Athenian casualties.
-The historians Michael Flower and John A. Marincola argue that Herodotus had given the Greek casualties only for the final day of the battle.
+The historians Michael A. Flower and John A. Marincola argue that Herodotus had given the Greek casualties only for the final day of the battle.
 The historian Peter Hunt notes that Herodotus did not state the casualties incurred by the perioikoi, and argues that they could not have emerged unscathed from the Persian arrow volleys.